Powerlearnproject/se-day1-assignment-Mwxxxx3-1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications.
+Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
+1.1968-The Birth of Software Engineering: The term "software engineering" was coined during the NATO Software Engineering Conference held in Germany, addressing the software crisis.

+2.1970s - Object-Oriented Programming (OOP): The development of OOP languages like Smalltalk revolutionized software development by promoting reusability and modularity.

+3.1990s - Agile Methodologies: The introduction of Agile methodologies like Scrum and Extreme Programming aimed at adapting to rapid changes and improving software quality.

 List and briefly explain the phases of the Software Development Life Cycle.